alexthorne90/dotfiles/README.md

 * `./install-dotfiles.sh`
   * This copies your current dotfiles into backups (with dates) and then symlinks and sources the repo files to your $HOME
+* It doesn't work on windows...
+This is super annoying but it looks like running `ln -s` in bash on windows just copies the file.
+The link doesn't work.
+Here's how to make a link in windows
+  * Enter command prompt (cmd.exe) as a admin
+  * `mklink C:\Users\Alex\.bashrc C:\Users\Alex\githubcode\dotfiles\bashrc`
+    * This is the windows command for sym link.
+Notice that the order is backward
+  * I have not tried to script this yet, so for now you just have to link the files manually.

 ## The Tools